The Next War

 The Next War is a tower defence real time strategy game for the Spectrum Next and all compatible clones.

-This otherwise slow-paced strategy game that can get really frantic at times.
-Place up to 35 defence turrets on the battleground in order to defend the area from the continuous onslaught of enemy forces.
+A slow-to-frantic paced strategy game that gets you to place up to 35 defence turrets on the battleground in order to defend the area from the continuous onslaught of enemy forces.

 ***NOTE: There is still a bug in the game that sometimes corrupts some enemy waves and displays junk for a few seconds.
 Help me track it down if you come across it and let me know how to reproduce it and you will get mentioned in the next update! ***